 4. You'll bring an enhanced perspective to work

-5. Develop strategic leadership skills
+5. You'll develop strategic leadership skills

-Through our online learning platform, VU Collaborate, you'll have access to industry leaders and highly qualified academics, many of whom come from corporate and industry backgrounds.
-Furthermore, your student cohort will include successful business people, entrepreneurs and future leaders.
+Through our online learning platform VU Collaborate, you'll have access to industry leaders and highly qualified academics, many of whom come from corporate and industry backgrounds.
+Your student cohort will include successful business people, entrepreneurs and future leaders.
 Our online study groups, chat sessions and interactive seminars allow you to learn from others and prototype your ideas in a supportive forum.

-8. Develop in-demand digital skills
+8. You can develop in-demand digital skills

-Completing your MBA online equips you with the skills to thrive in our increasingly digital economy.
+Digital skills are essential in today's workforce and will remain so in the future.Completing your MBA online equips you with the skills to thrive in our increasingly digital economy.

 VU Online's MBA has a strategic focus on digital literacy, with every task requiring you to embrace technology and consider new ways to operate in the online environment.

-9. Build awareness around corporate social responsibility
+9. You can build awareness of corporate social responsibility

-Another crucial dynamic in today's business world is reputation – and the many factors that influence and protect brand identity.
-In our Business Ethics and Sustainability unit, you will apply your decision-making skills in the context of corporate responsibility – and practice organisational responses to social issues.
+Another crucial dynamic in today's business world is reputation and the many factors that influence and protect brand identity.
+In our Business Ethics and Sustainability unit, you will apply your decision-making skills in the context of corporate responsibility and practise organisational responses to social issues.
 What's more, you will become adept in current and emerging marketing practices in our Marketing Management unit.
 Whatever part of the business you operate in, your organisation needs people who can look at every decision through the twin lenses of reputation and responsibility.

-10. Be better placed to drive the business forward
+11. You'll be better placed to drive the business forward